Sarasota–Bradenton International Airport: World War II

 In 1942, with the United States entering World War 2, the airport was leased to the Army Air Corps and became known as the Sarasota Army Airfield.
 The Army Air Corps later added 250 acres making the airport 870 acres.
 The 97th Bombardment Group was the first group, being transferred from MacDill Air Force Base in Tampa for training with B-17 Flying Fortresses staying from March to May.
-The 97th as well did construction and maintenance, including the construction of barracks and runway repair.
+The 97th also performed construction and maintenance, including the construction of barracks and runway repair.

-After the 97th left, the 92nd Operations Group arrived for training and did construction work also.
-In June the base was designated as a sub base changing its focus from bombers to fighters because the runways could not withstand the bomber's weight.
+After the 97th left, the 92d Bombardment Group arrived for training and also performed construction work.
+In June the base was designated as a sub base changing its focus from bombers to fighters because the runways could not withstand the bombers' weight.
 The 69th Fighter Squadron transferred to the airfield from Drew Army Airfield to train with P-39 Airacobras.
 Sarasota had sub bases in: Bartow, St. Petersburg, Fort Myers, and Tampa, while Immokalee, Lake Wales, Punta Gorda and Winter Haven served as auxiliary fields for the base.
 Training was conducted as well on the base, with 70 pilots graduating on average every 30 days.

 On July 25, 1945, a Douglas TC-47B that left out of Sarasota to Lake Charles on a navigation training session crashed after going through a thunderstorm north of Tampa.
-All 13 crew members died onboard.
+All 13 crew members died on board.
 The aircraft crashed roughly 20 miles northeast of Tampa.

-After 3 years of use, the base officially closed and was transferred to civilian usage in 1947.
+After three years of use, the base officially closed and was transferred to civilian usage in 1947.
 Despite its transfer, the airport and its facilities deteriorated until the Florida Legislature passed the 1955 Sarasota Manatee Airport Authority Act.
 This act gave the airport more legal power and guidelines to operate.